ryssbowh/craft-themes/README.md

 | Users         | Rendered (user layout)     | View mode                                        |
 | Users         | Slick Carousel             | View mode, most of slick options                 |

-And a list of available file displayers :
+And a list of available file displayers, those will be chosen when editing a field that handles assets :
-Every file type will also have the displayer "Link to asset" available, with options label, new tab and download.

 | File type  | displayer       | Options                                       |
 |------------|-----------------|-----------------------------------------------|